icyhobbs/xpressNoteTaker/README.md

 Clone to your local machine
 Run "npm i" to install dependencies
-Run "node server.js" to start localhost server self-explanatory
+Run "node server.js" to start localhost server
+The rest is self-explanatory.

 ## Screenshots

 ## Questions

-If you have any questions about this projects, please contact me directly at trackvinny@gmail.com.
-You can view more of my projects at https://github.com/icyhobbs.
+If you have any questions about this projects, hit me up at trackvinny@gmail.com.
+See more of my projects at https://github.com/icyhobbs.